Exact Solutions for Restricted Incompressible Navier--Stokes Equations with Dirichlet Boundary Conditions: Abstract

 \section{Abstract}

-In this paper it is exposed how to obtain a relation that have to be hold for all free divergent velocity fields that evolve according to Navier--Stokes equations.
+This paper exposes how to obtain a relation that have to be hold for all free-divergence velocity fields that evolve according to Navier--Stokes equations.
 However, checking the violation of this relation requires a huge computational effort.
-To circumvent this problem it is proposed an additional antsatz to free-divergent Navier--Stokes fields.
+To circumvent this problem it is proposed an additional ansatz to free-divergence Navier--Stokes fields.
 This makes available six degrees of freedom which can be tuned.
 When they are tuned adequately, it is possible to find finite $L^2$ norms of the velocity field for volumes of $\mathbb{R}^3$ and for $t\in[t_0,\infty)$.
 In particular, the kinetic energy of the system is bounded when the field components $u_i$ are class $C^3$ functions on $\mathbb{R}^3\times[t_0,\infty)$ that hold Dirichlet boundary conditions.
 This additional relation lets us conclude that Navier--Stokes equations with no-slip boundary conditions have not unique solution.
+Moreover, under a given external force the kinetic energy can be computed exactly as a funtion of time.

+This is an author-created, un-copyedited version of an article published in Journal of Physics Communications.
+IOP Publishing Ltd is not responsible for any errors or omissions in this version of the manuscript or any version derived from it.
+This article is published under a CC BY licence.
+The Version of Record is available online at https://doi.org/10.1088/2399-6528/ab3837